gemini-hlsw/seqexec/README.md

 If you pick the program importer, it will import everything which is the same as explicitly passing in `Int.MaxValue`.

-### Enumerated Types

-Enumerated types are represented by tables named `e_whatever` which are the source for generated code on the Scala side.
-After compiling if you look in `modules/core/target/scala-2.11/src_managed/gem` you will see the source.
-The rationale for this is that the database becomes the source of truth, which makes things like filter wavelengths, etc., available for querying and reporting.

-It's not yet clear which bits could be data-driven and which need to exist in Scala code.
-We do need to write code against specific filters and so on but we could still read these from the database on the fly.
-TBD.

 ### Schema Updates